vaishavs/Functional-Programming-CPP/02_Designing_HO_Funcs/01_intro.md

 Once a reference is bound to an object (or function), it cannot be changed to refer to another one.

 ## Functors
-Functors are smart function pointers in the sense that they have:
+Functors are smart function objects in the sense that they have:
 * Value semantics
 * Added type safety
 * Encapsulation for function parameters using templates and polymorphism